Article written by

 If you are having trouble paying off your loans, there are several things you can do to stay on track, including changing your payment due date, changing your repayment plan to an income-driven repayment plan, or consolidating your loans.
 If none of these solutions work, you could be eligible to postpone payments through a deferment or forbearance, but this will depend on your individual circumstances.
 Just keep in mind that seeking extensions or deferments may provide some relief in the short-term, but in the long run, you will be making more interest payments to your lender.

 For private loans, your particular terms will vary depending on your loan agreement.
 You will need to contact your lender and read the fine print to understand your obligations.

 A. Options for Certain Attorneys

-As stated above, certain attorneys have an easier time paying off their law school loans as compared to others.
+As stated previously, certain attorneys have an easier time paying off their law school loans than others.
 The question of debt is why many graduating lawyers seek out Big Law jobs, pay off their loans, and then move on to a position that speaks to them.
-Those that are seeking out lower salaried jobs—particularly those in government or public interest positions—there are certain available programs that can make life easier.
-While this is not an exclusive list, some of the most notable programs are below.
+However, for those that are seeking out lower salaried jobs—particularly those in government or public interest positions—there are certain programs available that can make life easier.
+While this is not an exhaustive list, some of the most notable programs are below.

 1. Public Service Loan Forgiveness Program

 Certain attorneys may be eligible for the Public Service Loan Forgiveness (PSLF) Program.
 The PSLF Program forgives the remaining balance on your federal direct loans if you make “120 qualifying monthly payments under a qualifying repayment plan while working full-time for a qualifying employer.”

 The federal student aid website provides more details, including what constitutes a qualifying monthly payment, qualifying repayment plan, and qualifying employer.